 - A Creative Skillset-Accredited Directing Animation MA course.

-Learning to build and work with a team is central to the course.
-Collaborative workshops with other filmmaking disciplines help animation directors understand the roles of each crew member and the skills they bring to the filmmaking process.
+Learning to work with a team is central to the course.
+Collaborative workshops with other filmmaking disciplines, help animation directors understand the role of each crew member and the skills they bring to the filmmaking process.